newrouge/newrouge.github.io/_posts/2024-11-11-CrimsonFoes.md

 As the darkness now fully surrounds the little beach town, the mist has come back.
 A soft call breaks the silence like a sharpened sword swiftly shreds thin paper sheets.

+> "A., come.
+You should see this."

+M. is a very moderate man of a few words.
+A quiet and sharp man, as we like to call in our country "une force tranquille".
+He does not exaggerate.
+He does not embellish.
+He uses people's attention very wisely.

 Stay classy netsecurios

 ### Tales of the Crimson Foes